-Observant women concerns about leaving the home include the need to have kosher food at a shelter, need to be able to observe the Shabbat and other observances and be close to their children’s school.
+Religious observance: Observant women’s concerns about leaving the home include the need to have kosher food at a shelter, the need to be able to observe the Shabbat and other observances and be close to their children’s school.

 Having a safety plan is extremely important whether staying or planning to leave.
 Leaving, even temporarily, can be the most dangerous time for a woman who is the victim of domestic abuse.

 Safety in your home

 - Identify clues as to when the violence may occur - holidays, pay day, etc.

 - Identify ways to keep safe when there is escalation.
 Consulting a counselor or rabbi may be helpful and think about what has been helpful in the past to keep safe.

 - Have an escape route planned and practice it.